DavidDock/ElephantMouseMonkey/README.md

 ### New learning

-To get my head around the concepts needed for this game I also watched [3 ways to code Rock Paper Scissors in JavaScript](https://www.youtube.com/watch?v=RwFeg0cEZvQ) and [How To Code Rock Paper Scissors In JavaScript](https://www.youtube.com/watch?v=1yS-JV4fWqY).
-They used slightly different techniques but i found it helped me understand what I wanted to do.
+To gain a greater understanding of the concepts needed for this game I also watched [3 ways to code Rock Paper Scissors in JavaScript](https://www.youtube.com/watch?v=RwFeg0cEZvQ) and [How To Code Rock Paper Scissors In JavaScript](https://www.youtube.com/watch?v=1yS-JV4fWqY).
+They used slightly different techniques but I found it helped me understand what I wanted to do.

 ## Content and Media